Airline On-Time Statistics

 - Jan.
 2012: Atlantic Southeast (EV) and ExpressJet (XE) start to report jointly as ExpressJet (EV), presented here as ExpressJet Combined (E*).

 For data through Dec.
 31, 2011, use the code EV for Atlantic Southeast and the code XE for ExpressJet.

 Beginning with January 1, 2012 data, use the code E* for ExpressJet Combined.
 Searches for EV or XE will find data for the period ending Dec.
 31, 2011 only.
 Searches for E* will find data for the period beginning Jan.
 1, 2012 only.

-Airline on-time data are reported each month to the U.S. Department of Transportation (DOT), Bureau of Transportation Statistics (BTS) by the 14 U.S. air carriers that have at least 1 percent of total domestic scheduled-service passenger revenues, plus one other carrier that reports voluntarily.
+Airline on-time data are reported in 2014 to the U.S. Department of Transportation (DOT), Bureau of Transportation Statistics (BTS) by the 14 U.S. air carriers that have at least 1 percent of total domestic scheduled-service passenger revenues.
 The data cover nonstop scheduled-service flights between points within the United States (including territories) as described in 14 CFR Part 234 of DOT's regulations.
 Data are available since January 1995.
 The following statistics are available: